-I support the constitutional right to an abortion declared by the U.S. Supreme Court more than 40 years ago in the case of Roe v.
+I support the constitutional right to an abortion declared by the U.S. Supreme Court more than 45 years ago in the case of Roe v.
 Wade.

-About 70 percent of Americans want to uphold Roe v.
-Wade, so the narrative above is perhaps even more popular than the first three.
+More than three-quarters of Americans want to uphold Roe v.
+Wade, so the narrative above is usually the most popular.
+With a hostile Supreme Court, citing Roe may also be the most relevant.
 However, because the courts have upheld a variety of abortion restrictions despite Roe, it's a less sweeping statement of support for the abortion rights movement.